 Chamomile is particularly useful as an anti-inflammatory, antioxidant, mildly astringent, and healing medicine.
 Due to its hypoallergenic nature, it can comfortably be used for a wide variety of uses.
 It has a specific blend of flavonoids and essential oils which allows penetration below the skin surface, into the deeper layer of the dermis.
 This makes chamomile effective as topical anti-inflammatory agents which are about 60% as effective as 0.25% hydrocortisone creams.
 It is also known as a valuable aid in drying out wounds and speeding up epithelialization (new skin generation).

 Chamomile is commonly used to help treat:

-By combining some of the ingredients above into masks or washes, you can really do wonders for your skin without breaking the bank.
+By combining some of the ingredients in this article into masks or washes, you can do wonders for your skin without breaking the bank.

-Some combinations that I absolutely love are a mask made from Chickpea, Milk and Honey, or a mask made with chamomile, kelp and eggs.
-They are so easy to do and really leave your skin feeling fabulous afterwards.
+Some combinations that I love are a mask made from Chickpea, Milk, and Honey, or a mask made with chamomile, kelp, and eggs.
+They are so easy to do and leave your skin feeling fabulous afterward.